 - Water and wastewater

-Look around yourself, and you will see some kind of SCADA system that is working behind the scenes.
-Be it maintaining the refrigeration system at your local market, even making sure that the safety at refineries is at pristine condition, or even tracking your energy use at home, are just a few examples.
+Look around and you will see some kind of SCADA system that is working behind the scenes.
+Be it maintaining the refrigeration system, or ensuring safety in refineries, or tracking your energy use at home.

-With the help of SCADA software, you can get real-time information and data from different system components connected to the internet.
+With SCADA software, you can get real-time information and data from different system components connected to the internet.
 Also, the system is easily expandable.
-Hence, any number of control units and sensors, you can add them according to your requirement.
+Therefore, any number of control units and sensors, you can add them according to your requirement.